Demonkush/hex/README.md

 # Things to Know
 * I am releasing HEX to the public because I am working on other projects right now, and feel bad about letting this project stagnate.
 * **HEX is NOT complete.** It's playable, but overall it still needs a lot of work.
 I hope you guys can still have fun with it!
-* Feel free to modify the gamemode to your liking, but **DO NOT upload to the workshop or anywhere else!!!** IT is not a workshop ready addon and requires extra setup to play. **ONLY download from GITHUB (here)!**
+* Feel free to modify the gamemode to your liking, but **DO NOT upload to the workshop or anywhere else!!!** I am working on a Workshop ready version, and a link will be provided somewhere above.
 * You are allowed to fork this repository ( if not, let me know ).
 The main repo will only be updated by myself; I will decide if your changes are acceptable.
 * The gamemode is kind of a mess.
 If I don't provide documentation in the future, you can ask me for assistance.
 * Most configuration is found in the shared tables.
 With basic lua knowledge you can create new elements, items and more!